 This is a great use for apple cores and leftovers.
 It’s a slower process than that described in #1 but I think its more satisfying.

-All you need to do is to put some apple cores, peel or apple chunks into a sterile, wide mouthed jar and cover them with water to a depth of a couple of centimetres.
+All you need to do is to put some apple cores, peel or apple chunks into a jar and cover them with water to a depth of a couple of centimetres.
 Keep the apple bits submerged below water any way you can.
+I use scrunched up (reused and washed, of course!) clingwrap to do the job.

-Optional: You can add some sugar to kick things off but it’s not really necessary
+Optional: You can add a little sugar to kick things off but it’s not really necessary

 Then cover the jar with some cheesecloth or similar and tuck the jar away somewhere safe that’s warm and out of direct sunlight.